 Long, flowy dresses and skirts look amazing on camera because they bring extra movement to the photos.
 Cute, shorter-length dresses photograph beautifully as well.
 Dresses and skirts tend to look most stunning on camera because they really flatter the female body — which is probably why the red carpet is always full of so many dresses and not very many pantsuits!
-We recommend avoiding pants and shorts for your session, and saying yes to a dress or two!
+I recommend avoiding pants and shorts for your session, and saying yes to a dress or two!

 ONE OR TWO?
 It’s Up to You!

 Most of our brides who choose two outfits will bring one “wow” dress, and then another shorter sun dress or cocktail dress for a more casual “us on a date” feel.
 But if you want to bring two “wow” dresses and forgot the more casual dress altogether, give yourself permission to do it!
 The camera loves runway-esque apparel and so do I!
 Remember, though, you don’t have to bring two looks if it’s too stressful or you’d rather just stick to one fabulous look.
 One outfit that you love will be so much better than one outfit you love and another you’re not very excited about.
 So, one or two?
 It’s really up to you!

 When choosing colors for your outfits, I recommend selecting lighter tones and more muted neutral shades.
 By avoiding ultra-bright, bold colors, it will help bring all the attention to your faces and let the eye focus on the way you feel about each other.
 The camera loves shades of soft pink and muted blues, mixed with sophisticated light neutrals like heather gray, creams, leather brown and white.
 That softer color palette fits beautifully into almost all natural outdoor environments.
 Bright colors can reflect on your skin and makes it more difficult to correct in post production!